Bro Gwened: Dialect

 The dialect of Gwened's present inhabitants is known in Breton as Gwenedeg and in French as Vannetais.
 It is distinct from that of the other regions of Brittany to the point of near unintelligibility.
 A primary distinction is that the Gwened dialect has paralleled Gaelic in developing earlier /θ/ into /h/ rather than /z/; /ð/, meanwhile, has disappeared completely rather than merge with /z/ as in Leon although there are certain parts of Gwened (e.g. the city Baud) where it is still used as an initial mutation of d and t and sometimes in the middle and end of a word as a retainment of Middle Breton /ð/ or θ where the other dialects substituted d or z (e.g. in hiddiù [hiːðiw] ("today") which would be hiziv [hiːziw] or hidiv [hiːdiv] in the other dialects (cf. Welsh heddiw [hɛðɪu̯])).
 The dialect also has a tendency to close vowels, places stress on the final syllables of words (as in French and Middle Breton), rather than on the penultimate syllable (as in other Breton dialects and Welsh), and (like English) has completely lost its original 2nd person singular pronoun.
+In 2025, Glottolog reclassified Gwenedeg as its own separate language.